-- Picture books and short pieces of text to model and practice each strategy.
-(See my booklist for suggestions)
+- Picture books and short pieces of text to model and practice each strategy (see my Books for Teaching the Reading Strategies booklist for suggestions)

-- Sticky notes, highlighters, or other tools for students to show use of strategies
+- Sticky notes, highlighters, colored pencils, or other tools for students to show use of strategies

-- Gather picture books or other text to model the strategies.
-Read through each text and make notes of how you use one particular strategy to improve your reading.
+- Gather picture books or other texts to model the strategies.
+Read through each text and make notes of how you could use one particular strategy to improve your reading.
 These notes become your mini-lesson.

 - Make copies of short practice texts for each strategy.
 You’ll need a sheet for each student for every lesson.

-- Make a poster of the Reading Comprehension Strategies, or create bookmarks or handouts for the students.
-The easier it is for them to reference these while reading, the better. (optional)
+- Make a poster, bookmarks, or handouts of the Reading Comprehension Strategies Reference Chart for students.
+The easier it is for them to reference these while reading, the better.

 Step 1: Explain that you will be beginning an exploration of six strategies that good readers use to increase their comprehension.
-All readers do some of these things automatically, but the class will be practicing making each reader's thinking visible.
+All readers do some of these things automatically, but the class will be practicing making their thinking visible.
 By practicing these strategies, all readers can improve their comprehension, regardless of their reading level.
+Distribute the Reading Comprehension Strategies Reference Chart printable to students.
 Explain that you will study each strategy individually, but readers put them together in their heads.